StephenLeshko/StephenLeshko/README.md

 ![](https://github.com/StephenLeshko/StephenLeshko/blob/main/GitHubBanner.png)
 ### About Me:
-Hello!
-My name is Stephen Leshko and I am an aspiring software engineer, currently studying at Penn State University.
-I design web applications that make use of machine learning and backend services like Firebase and Azure.
-In my free time I enjoy working out, playing golf, and watching Penn State & Green Bay football.
+My name is Stephen Leshko, and I'm an entrepreneur, software developer, and student.
+I'm a rising-junior at Penn State studying computer science with a passion for machine learning and full stack development.
+I have hands-on experience with ongoing AI and software projects, including a web app that creates dynamic resumes and aids in interview practice.
+I'm skilled in cloud platforms like Google Cloud Platform and Azure, and developer technologies like React and Next.js.
+Seeking a Summer 2024 internship in software development to continue learning from experienced professionals.

 ## What I've Built:
 * [OfferPilot](https://offerpilot.ai/?obdgj) : A web platform for applying for jobs using AI-Crafted, Professional Resumes & cover letters